Markov Decision Processes with Multiple Long-run Average Objectives: Solution for Expectation Objectives

-A proof of Lemma~\ref{lem:xsol} is given in \ifthenelse{\isundefined{\techreport}}{ \cite{techreport}.}{ Appendix~\ref{app-expect}.} Assume that the system $L$ is solved by assigning nonnegative values $\bar{x}_a$ to $x_a$ and $\bar{y}_{\chi}$ to $y_{\chi}$ where $\chi\in A\cup S$.
+Assume that the system $L$ is solved by assigning nonnegative values $\bar{x}_a$ to $x_a$ and $\bar{y}_{\chi}$ to $y_{\chi}$ where $\chi\in A\cup S$.
+W.l.o.g. assume that $\bar{y}_s = 0$ for all states $s$ not contained in any MEC.
 Let $\xi$ be the strategy of Lemma~\ref{lem:xsol}.
-Using Eqns.~(\ref{eq:ya}), (\ref{eq:ys1}), and (\ref{eq:yC}), we will define a 2-memory stochastic update strategy $\sigma$ as follows.
+Using Equations~(\ref{eq:ya}), (\ref{eq:ys1}), and (\ref{eq:yC}), we will define a 2-memory stochastic update strategy $\sigma$ as follows.
 The strategy $\sigma$ has two memory elements, $m_1$ and $m_2$.
 A run of $G^{\sigma}$ starts in $s_0$ with a given distribution on memory elements (see below).
 Then $\sigma$ plays according to a suitable memoryless strategy (constructed below) until the memory changes to $m_2$, and then it starts behaving as $\xi$ forever.
 Given a BSCC $D$ of $G^{\xi}$, we denote by $\Pr\sigma{s_0}{\text{switch to $\xi$ in $D$}}$ the probability that $\sigma$ switches from $m_1$ to $m_2$ while in $D$.
 We construct $\sigma$ so that